-Back and forth curls was a favorite technique used by Arnold Schwarzenegger and his training partner Franco Columbu in the 1970’s.
+Back and forth curls was a favorite technique used by Arnold Schwarzenegger and his training partner Franco Columbus in the 1970s.
 It involves performing a set of curls to failure on the curl bar with strict form and then tossing the weight across to your training partner.
 His goal is to do as many or more reps as you do.

-Your partner throws the weight back to you when he’s done and you perform your next set to failure.
-This back and forth mega set continues until one of you pikes out.
-In the end you should just be doing single reps.
+Your partner throws the weight back to you when he’s done, and you perform your next set to failure.
+It back and forth mega set continues until one of you pikes out.
+In the end, you should just be doing single reps.

-100’s is exactly what it sounds like – you are going to perform 100 strict repetitions of z bar curls.
-This is not something you should do every week.
+100’s is what it sounds like – you are going to perform 100 strict repetitions of EZ bar curls.
+It is not something you should do every week.
 Once a month, however, it is a great idea to inject this sort of high volume training into your routine to break the monotony and keep your muscles challenged.

-Once you’ve pumped out 50 reps, rest for exactly 2 minutes – or as long as it takes your training partner to get in 50 reps.
-On your second set you are going for 30 reps.
+Once you’ve pumped out 50 reps, rest for precisely 2 minutes – or as long as it takes your training partner to get in 50 reps.
+On your second set, you are going for 30 reps.
 Rest another two minutes and then rep out the last twenty, for a total of 100 reps.

 Be warned – the first time you do this, you won’t be able to straighten your arms for a couple of days.

 Overhead triceps extensions are another exercise that benefits from the unique angling of the curl bar.
-It allows you to extend your hands well behaving your head while keeping the elbows tightly in around the head.
+It allows you to extend your hands well-behaving your head while keeping the elbows tightly around the head.

 That is why it is critical that you get your form right first.
 You can worry about piling on the weight once you’ve perfected your technique.
-You will also then be able to explore other ez curl moves such as french bar curls, bench press/deadlift/shoulder press/reverse ez bar presses and the close grip etc.
+You will also then be able to explore other EZ curl bar exercises such as french bar curls, bench press/deadlift/shoulder press/reverse EZ bar presses and the close grip, etc.